web-eid/web-eid-authtoken-validation-java/README.md

 - First, **user certificate validation**: the validator parses the token and extracts the user certificate from the *unverifiedCertificate* field.
 Then it checks the certificate expiration, purpose and policies.
 Next it checks that the certificate is signed by a trusted CA and checks the certificate status with OCSP.
 - Second, **token signature validation**: the validator validates that the token signature was created using the provided user certificate by reconstructing the signed data `hash(origin)+hash(challenge)` and using the public key from the certificate to verify the signature in the `signature` field.
 If the signature verification succeeds, then the origin and challenge nonce have been implicitly and correctly verified without the need to implement any additional security checks.
-- Additional validation for **Web eID authentication tokens (format v1.1)**: the token must contain the `unverifiedSigningCertificates` field with at least one signing certificate entry.
+- Additional validation for **Web eID authentication tokens (format v1.1)**: unless `unverifiedIntermediateCertificates` is present, the token must contain the `unverifiedSigningCertificates` field with at least one signing certificate entry.
 Each entry's `supportedSignatureAlgorithms` are validated against the set of allowed cryptographic algorithms, hash functions, and padding schemes.
 For each signing certificate, the following checks are performed:
     - The subject must match the subject of the authentication certificate, ensuring both certificates belong to the same user.
     - The issuing authority must match that of the authentication certificate, verified via the Authority Key Identifier (AKI) extension.
     - The certificate must be within its validity period.
     - The certificate must contain the non-repudiation key usage bit required for digital signatures.
-    - The certificate chain must validate against the configured trusted certificate authorities.
+    - The certificate chain must validate against the configured trusted certificate authorities, built through the certificate's `intermediateCertificates` when they are present.

+The signing certificate itself is deliberately not checked for revocation during authentication: its revocation status matters at signing time and is validated by the signature creation and validation services.

+When a token supplies intermediate CA certificates and a certification path is built through them, the validator checks the revocation status of the intermediate CA certificates in the path with the Java platform's revocation checker, which prefers OCSP and falls back to CRLs, and rejects the token when the status of an intermediate is revoked or cannot be established.
+This check runs during path validation for both the authentication and the signing certificate chains, independently of the user certificate OCSP check configuration, because token-supplied intermediates are untrusted input.
+Deployments that need to accept tokens with intermediate certificates must therefore allow the network access that OCSP or CRL fetching requires.

+When the user certificate OCSP check uses an AIA OCSP responder, the responder is authorized according to [RFC 6960 section 4.2.2.2](https://datatracker.ietf.org/doc/html/rfc6960#section-4.2.2.2): the response must be signed either by the CA that issued the user certificate, in which case the OCSP-signing extended key usage is not required, or by a responder whose certificate contains the id-kp-OCSPSigning extended key usage and chains to a trusted CA through the certificate that issued the user certificate.
+Responder certificates are deliberately not checked for revocation, following the id-pkix-ocsp-nocheck convention of RFC 6960 section 4.2.2.2.1 and because querying an OCSP service about its own signer would be circular.

 The website back end must look up the challenge nonce from its local store using an identifier specific to the browser session, to guarantee that the authentication token was received from the same browser to which the corresponding challenge nonce was issued.
 The website back end must guarantee that the challenge nonce lifetime is limited and that its expiration is checked, and that it can be used only once by removing it from the store during validation.